Tools for Researchers and Practitioners

-This is a brief list of some of the most popular evidence-based interventions developed by HPDP researchers.
+This is a brief list of some of the most popular tools and interventions developed by HPDP researchers.
 At these links you can find enrollment information, toolkits, or intervention materials.

 Go NAPSACC provides easy-to-use online tools that child care providers can use to build healthy eating and physical activity habits in children.

 The Med-South Lifestyle Program helps participants improve what they eat and become more physically active, which can reduce the risk for heart disease, stroke, and other chronic illnesses.
 The eating plan is similar to a Mediterranean diet, but includes foods that are often eaten in the southeastern United States.

 CPCRN has created an interactive training curriculum to support community program planners, health educators and practitioners in developing capacity to use evidence-based approaches to improve the health of their community.
 This curriculum, which includes videos and supporting materials, provides the background and tools needed for planning, implementing, and evaluating community health interventions.

 The SNAP-Ed team at HPDP has added a collection of resources to the SNAP-Ed Toolkit to assist SNAP-Ed implementing agencies in transitioning from in-person to virtual education environments.
 The resources are mainly video and article tutorials that cover how to create and share educational videos.
 The tutorials address the nuts and bolts of how to create videos using basic tools (built-in cameras on phones or computers and user-friendly video editing software), how to share videos on popular platforms (YouTube, Facebook, and Instagram), and how to host live video events on platforms like Zoom or Facebook.
 Throughout the resources, there is a focus on participant accessibility through tools like video captions.